daniel-keogh/theory-algos-project/README.md

 ## Compilation

+### Prerequisites

+First make sure you have the following installed on your system.

+- `gcc`
+- `make`

-You can compile and run the program as follows:
+After cloning the repository, you can compile and run the program as follows:

 ```sh
 $ make